Sticky space

 What Parents Should Know about Fundraiser Companies

-It seems that every day we either get parents calling in by phone, or sending us a ‘have a question’ form.
-School fundraiser companies should be happy to help answer any question that comes in, regardless of whether it’s an inquiry from a parent or a sponsor.
+Every day we either get parents calling in by phone or sending us a 'have a question' form.
+School fundraiser companies should be happy to help answer any question, regardless of whether it's an inquiry from a parent or a sponsor.

 However, imagine how many parents there are in a group.
-If the average group size was say 250 students, this would mean at least the same number of parents.
-If we handled every parent question that came in, we’d probably be overwhelmed.
+If the average group size were 250 students, this would mean at least the same number of parents.
+If we handled every parent question, we'd probably be overwhelmed.

-Parents need to understand that the company's job is to work directly with the school sponsor so they can be better equipped to answer any parent questions directly.
-There are basically 2 types of questions that fundraiser companies get from parents.
+Parents need to understand that the company's job is to work directly with the school sponsor to be better equipped to answer any parent questions directly.
+There are two types of questions that fundraiser companies get from parents.

 1. Questions about the Fundraising Process

-We may receive parent inquiries about a particular item in the brochure, how the prize program works or when orders need to be turned in.
-Anything questions that have to do with the fundraising process needs to be addressed by the sponsor.
-Then, if the sponsor is unable to answer a question, they can either refer to their fundraising guidebook or contact the company by phone or email.
+We may receive parent inquiries about a particular item in the brochure, how the prize program works, or when orders must be turned in?
+The sponsor must address any questions that have to do with the fundraising process.
+Then, if the sponsor cannot answer a question, they can refer to their fundraising guidebook or contact the company by phone or email.

 2. Issues with Fundraiser Merchandise